raphaelfacredyn/The-Game-Of-Things/README.md

     ```bash
     node server.js
     ```
-    >Note: The program will print "matter-js: Bodies.fromVertices: poly-decomp.js required.
-Could not decompose vertices.
-Fallback to convex hull." every 5 seconds because the hearts are concave shapes but the library to deal with them is missing.
-It seems to me that this library only works on the web with node.js, your help would be greatly appreciated.

 * Now simply go to http://localhost:8080/ or http://127.0.0.1:8080/ or http://your-local-ip:8080/ and enjoy.
 The last option can be sent to other computers on the same network so that they can play with you
-    >Note: this server is in no way secure so please so do not run it on a public ip as it will most likely be hacked
+    >Note: this server is in no way secure so please do not run it on a public ip as it will most likely be hacked as well as the computer it is running on